2024 Miami Dolphins season: Draft

+Personnel

-Staff
+Staff / Coaches

 On January 24, 2024, the Dolphins and defensive coordinator Vic Fangio mutually agreed to part ways.
 He was later hired as the defensive coordinator for the eventual Super Bowl champion Philadelphia Eagles on January 27.

 On February 3, 2024, the Dolphins named Ravens assistant head coach and defensive line coach Anthony Weaver as their new defensive coordinator.